 England’s new captain and Manchester United’s poster �?guy’ Wayne Rooney is the highest-ranked Premier League player and earns a lot from his salary from Old Trafford’s club Manchester United.
 Over the years, his salary with the club increased steadily and he was earning an annual income of €18.9m at the start of last season.

-The fact that he has many interested buyers like Monaco and PSG only makes his value for the red devils go up and seems he will me in Manchester United for a long time to come.
-Despite a good on-field income, Rooney has boosts of €5.4m deals with Nike, Samsung and Harper Collins and even owns a racehorse (two were retired in 2013).
+The fact that he has many interested buyers like Monaco and PSG only makes his value for the red devils go up and seems he will be in Manchester United for a long time to come.
+Despite a good on-field income, Rooney has boosts of €5.4m deals with Nike, Samsung, and Harper Collins and even owns a racehorse (two were retired in 2013).

 On the property front, Rooney has a mansion in Prestbury which is worth over €6m but he has already spent double that amount on upgrading that mansion.